-Western Australia Police is committed to continually improving the accessibility and usability of our website to ensure it is accessible to as many people as possible – regardless of device, technology or ability.
+Western Australia Police Force is committed to continually improving the accessibility and usability of our website to ensure it is accessible to as many people as possible – regardless of device, technology or ability.

-WA Police is endeavouring to meet World Wide Web Consortium's Web Content Accessibility Guidelines (WCAG) 2.0 web standard level AA compliance.
+WA Police Force is endeavouring to meet World Wide Web Consortium's Web Content Accessibility Guidelines (WCAG) 2.0 web standard level AA compliance.

 While this website has been developed to follow the accepted standards and guidelines for accessibility and usability, it is not always possible to do so in all areas of the website.